AmarPan/meet-your-cohort/README.md

 <details open>
   <summary>How to Use</summary>

-  :one: Click "Add New Project"
+  1. Click "Add New Project"

   :two: Fill the form with information about your project, what kind of feedback you are seeking, and links to your deployed app and README